 Skipping breakfast can affect the body's circadian rhythm, thereby negatively affecting sleep.

-However, experts warn that skipping breakfast can disrupt the body's circadian rhythm, negatively affecting the body's sleep-wake cycle.
-Our biological clock is influenced by many factors, such as the change of day and night, and responds to signals programmed into our habits, such as the time of day when we eat.
+However, experts warn that skipping breakfast can disrupt our circadian rhythms, negatively affecting our sleep-wake cycles.
+Our biological clocks are influenced by many factors, such as the change of day and night, and respond to signals programmed into our habits, such as when we eat during the day.

-A study published in the journal Nutrients looked at more than 700 college students.
+A study published in the journal Nutrients was conducted on more than 700 college students.
 Researchers found that breakfast habits can affect the time participants go to sleep and wake up.
-This can also affect the quality of their sleep.
+This can also affect the quality of sleep.

 In addition to affecting the body's natural sleep-wake cycle, some experts believe that skipping breakfast not only affects sleep but also negatively impacts other healthy habits.